stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 By default, passwords must be of mixed case, include at least one number, and be between 8 and 100 characters in length.

-Account's password strength policy are available on cloud directories and configurable using the Stormpath Admin Console.
-It is also possible to modify the password strength policy through REST.

-To modify the password strength for a directory, modify the [Password Strength Policy for the Directory](#password-strength-policy-for-directory)
+Account's password strength policy are available on cloud directories and configurable using the Stormpath Admin Console and REST by modifying the [Password Strength Policy for the Directory](#password-strength-policy-for-directory)

 <a class="anchor" name="directories-reg"></a>
 ### Register A New Account